gryf/uc1541/README.rst

 ========

 * view, remove, copy files in and out of the image
-* support for read from and write to d64 images
+* support for read from and write to d64, d71 and d81 images
 * gzipped disk images support
 * onfly characters remapping (see below)

 Remarks
 =======

-Due to different way of representing file entries on regular D64 disk images, there could be issues with filenames that are transfered from/to the image.
+Due to different way of representing file entries on regular Commodore disk images, there could be issues with filenames that are transfered from/to the image.
 Following rules was applied to represent a single file entry:

 1. An extension is attached to the end of a filename depending on a file type.
    Possible extensions are: ``prg``, ``del``, ``seq``, ``usr`` and ``rel``.